-We have also been active in other areas of research and development, most notably: 1: We are participating in a Knowledge Transfer Partnership with University of Strathclyde about energy consumption and how this will shape the network in the future.
+We have also been active in other areas of research and development, most notably:

+1: We are participating in a Knowledge Transfer Partnership with University of Strathclyde about energy consumption and how this will shape the network in the future.
 This has been match funded by the Technology Strategy Board.
 2: We are a partner in the Step Up (Strategies Towards Energy Performance and Urban Planning) European FP7 funded project.
 ScottishPower is leading the energy analysis element of the project, creating an energy masterplan for the city of Glasgow.
 A range of stakeholder information will be used to create this plan, which will:

-- Map the energy consumption across Glasgow - Highlight key energy users and the role they could play as 'anchors' to planned energy projects - Highlight potential 'zones' for specific technologies, such as district heating and heat pumps. - Highlight the potential to link key infrastructure projects with anticipated development in Glasgow.
+- Map the energy consumption across Glasgow, - Highlight key energy users and the role they could play as 'anchors' to planned energy projects, - Highlight potential 'zones' for specific technologies, such as district heating and heat pumps and the impact on the network, - Highlight the potential to link key network upgrades with anticipated development in Glasgow.